Back to Blog

 Gemini CLI is an open-source, AI-powered tool built by Google.
 Think of it as an AI partner that sits inside your terminal and helps you get things done faster and smarter.
 Whether you're launching a new web app, debugging code, or automating repetitive tasks, Gemini CLI can save you hours of work.

-It’s part of a new category we’re calling Agentic AI—tools powered by Large Language Models (LLMs) that don’t just respond to commands but actively plan and execute multi-step tasks on your behalf.
+It's part of a new category called Agentic AI—tools powered by Large Language Models (LLMs) that don't just respond to commands but actively plan and execute multi-step tasks on your behalf.

 Why is Gemini CLI Important?